 How is the process of filing a Trademark in Cuba?

-4. Opposition: Once the application is verified, it will be published before the Cuban Intellectual Property Gazette.
-Third parties with interests will have 60 working days from the date of last publication to file an opposition and submit additional evidence.
+Opposition: Then, the application is published in the Cuban Intellectual Property Gazette.
+Third parties have 60 working days from the last publication date to file oppositions and submit evidence.

 FAQ